 So get this.
 I came across a house in Broad Beach, Califiornia, featured in architect Steve Giannetti’s portfolio, and realized it looked very familiar.

 In fact, the exterior looked just like the house on Netflix’s hit show “Grace and Frankie.”
 What?!

 When I compared the real interiors to the set photos, I couldn’t believe how similar they were.
-Take a look and you’ll see what I mean!
+Head to Giannetti’s website to see the real thing!